Template Manager: Creating Templates | CLUE Learning

 • Organize items by walk-around path.
 Structure your checklist categories in the order an operator physically moves around the equipment.
 This reduces missed items and speeds up completion time in the field.

 • Set Photo Required on safety-critical items.
 For any item where visual documentation matters, such as fluid levels, tire condition, or visible damage, require a photo.
-This creates a stronger audit record and reduces disputes.
+This creates a stronger audit record and helps to reduce disputes.

 • Always preview before publishing.
-Check the mobile preview before making a template live.
-What looks straightforward in the editor can feel cluttered or unclear on a small screen.
+When creating your template check the mobile preview before making the template live.
+What looks straightforward in the template editor can feel cluttered or unclear on a small screen.

 • Keep category names short and clear.
-Operators complete these forms in the field, often quickly.
-Category names like "Engine Checks" or "Exterior Walk-Around" are faster to scan than longer descriptive labels.
+Operators complete these forms in the field, and often quickly.
+Category names like "Engine Checks" or "Exterior Walk-Around" are faster to scan than longer and more descriptive labels.